How to Lower Chlorine Levels in the Pool

 Dilute Pool Water

 Another solution in dealing with high chlorine levels is to partially drain and refill your swimming pool.
-This option can be helpful when the chlorine levels are too high and chemical treatments just aren’t cutting it — especially if you’re spending a lot of time and money trying to fix the issue at hand.
+However, this should only be considered as a last resort.
+This option can be helpful when the chlorine levels are exceedingly high and chemical treatments just aren’t cutting it — especially if you’re spending a lot of time and money trying to fix the issue at hand.

 However, there are numerous disadvantages when going this route.
 Yes, draining and refilling your swimming pool will cut down on chlorine levels.
 But it will also lower other chemical levels in your water.
 When you refill the pool, you'll have to rebalance everything.
-Not only that, but draining the pool is a time-consuming process that costs time and money, and may not even be an option in some localities.
-Not to mention that superchlorinated water kills plants, so it can't be dispersed in the yard.
+Not only that, but draining the pool is a time-consuming process that costs time and money.
+Draining may not even be an option in some localities, or there may be restrictions on draining this water.
+Not to mention that superchlorinated water kills plants, so it can't just be dispersed in the yard.
 There's much to think about when considering whether to change the water or not.
+So, again, treat this as a last resort.
+Try the other avenues first!

 While high chlorine levels aren't the most common problem with pool chemistry, it can happen.
 Remember to test your pool chemistry frequently to make sure your chlorine levels are within the ideal range of 2.0–4.0 ppm.
-If it's too low, add the correct dose of pool shock.
-Or if levels are too high, you can lower the amount of chlorine in the water with any of the methods listed above.
+If it's too low, add the correct dose of pool shock, using caution so you don't accidentally overdo it!
+Or, if levels are too high, you can lower the amount of chlorine in the water with any of the methods listed above.
 After all, keeping your pool chemistry balanced provides a more enjoyable swimming experience and a longer-lasting pool.